+2.3.1 General Requirements

+Asphalt or bitumen access driveways are not permitted in built-up areas.

+Any landscaping of the nature strip must provide, at the plantings' maturity, an accessible footpath corridor of two metres in width.

+2.3.2 Number of driveways

-3.1 General Requirements Asphalt or bitumen access driveways are not permitted in urban-built-up areas.
-Any landscaping of the Council's nature strip must provide, at the plantings' maturity, an accessible footpath corridor of two metres in width.
-3.2 Number of Driveways One driveway is generally permitted for each property adjoining a public road.
-In some circumstances a second driveway may be approved provided the constraints in Development Control Plan Section A , Part A s4.7No 6 regarding garage door presentation to the street and Section 4.2 (on-street parking) are satisfied.
-Dual road frontage properties will generally not be permitted to access both roads if either is a designated distributor road in Council's road hierarchy plan.
-(LEP 2000).
-Medium Density residential and other larger developments will be assessed based on merit.
-3.3 Shared Driveways Shared driveways are not encouraged and will usually only be permitted where properties are accessed via a right of carriageway, or the terrain prevents alternatives.
-3.4 Ownership As driveways within public road reserve are on Council land, they are under the control of Council.
+One driveway is generally permitted for each property adjoining a public road.

+In some circumstances a second driveway may be approved provided the constraints in Development Control Plan Section A1, Part A Clause 4.8 regarding garage door presentation to the street on-street parking are satisfied.
+Dual road frontage properties will generally not be permitted to access both roads if either is a distributor road in Council's road hierarchy plan.

+Medium Density residential and other larger developments will be assessed on merit.

+2.3.3 Shared driveways

+Shared driveways are not encouraged and will usually only be permitted where properties are accessed via a right of carriageway, or the terrain prevents alternatives.

+2.3.4 Ownership

+As driveways within public road reserve are on Council land, they are under the control of Council.
 Nevertheless, access driveways within the road reserve are the benefitting property owners' responsibility to initially construct and then maintain.
-Damage caused by Council or other public authorities undertaking works will be reinstated by the Authority causing the damage, however, whilst reasonable attempts will be made to match coloured or stencilled concrete finishes - an exact match is not guaranteed.
+Damage caused by Council or other public authorities undertaking works will be reinstated by the Authority causing the damage, however, whilst reasonable attempts will be made to match coloured or stencilled concrete finishes, an exact match is not guaranteed.
 Note that Council accepts no legal responsibility for claims arising from accidents to the public caused by badly constructed or unauthorised driveways.

+2.3.5 Garage set-back

-3.5 Australian Road Rules Garage Set-back Development Control Plan Section A2 Clause 3.1, C4 requires the garage to be setback 5.5 metres from the property line to allow for off-street parking that does not impede the footpath or naturestrip.
-Australian NSW Road Rules adopted in 1999 prohibit the parking of a vehicle on the driveway crossover section footpath area or verge outside the road carriageway.
+Development Control Plan Section A1, Part A Clause 3.1, C4 requires the garage to be setback 5.5 metres from the property line to allow for off-street parking that does not impede the footpath or nature strip.

+NSW Road Rules prohibit the parking of a vehicle on the driveway crossover section.
 This means that vehicles parked in driveways between the property boundary and the road carriageway are in breach of the Road Rules and can be fined.
-Your driveway design should allow for standing of vehicles between the property boundary and the garage door, alternatively an open carport shelter may be approved subject to criteria in Development Control Plan Section A2 Clause 3.1, Setbacks.
-3.6 Crown Roads and Reserves Historically some properties were permitted to access via unformed Crown Roads or Reserves when they were under the care and control of Council.
+Your driveway design should allow for standing of vehicles between the property boundary and the garage door, alternatively an open carport shelter may be approved subject to criteria in Development Control Plan Section A1 Clause 3.1, Setbacks.

+2.3.6 Crown roads and reserves

+Historically some properties were permitted to access via unformed Crown roads or reserves when they were under the care and control of Council.
 The Roads Act 1993 now vests control of all Crown Roads in the Crown.
-Persons wishing to gain access via an unformed Crown Road must first obtain and submit written approval from the appropriate State Government authority.
+Persons wishing to gain access via an unformed Crown road must first obtain and submit written approval from the appropriate State Government authority.
 Council will not under any circumstances approve access to a property via a public reserve or Community land.

-3.7 Other Public Authorities In some instances Council will need to refer applications to other Authorities such as the Roads & Traffic Maritime Authority Services (RMSTA).
-If the driveway or works is connectingadjacent to the Pacific Highway or some other a classified roads then RMSTA approval is also required.
+2.4 What are the detailed design requirements?

+2.4.1 Driveway locations

+Street corners

-4. What are the Detailed Design Requirements?
-4.1 Driveway Locations 4.1.1 Street Corners Driveways at intersections must be located at least six (6) metres beyond the tangent points of the kerb and gutter returns (where the curved kerb straightens out).
+Driveways at intersections must be located at least six (6) metres beyond the tangent points of the kerb and gutter returns (where the curved kerb straightens out).
 The sketch below shows the locations where driveways are prohibited.

-"U" shaped access driveways can only be permitted on a corner block where exceptional extreme circumstances can be demonstrated.
+"U" shaped access driveways can only be permitted on a corner block where exceptional circumstances can be demonstrated.